national anthem

 Articles from Britannica Encyclopedias for elementary and high school students.

 national anthem, hymn or song expressing patriotic sentiment and either governmentally authorized as an official national hymn or holding that position in popular feeling.
-The oldest national anthem is Great Britain’s “God Save the Queen,” which was described as a national anthem in 1825, although it had been popular as a patriotic song and used on occasions of royal ceremonial since the mid-18th century.
+The oldest national anthem is the United Kingdom’s “God Save the King,” which was described as a national anthem in 1825, although it had been popular as a patriotic song and used on occasions of royal ceremonial since the mid-18th century.

 During the 19th and early 20th centuries, most European countries followed Britain’s example, some national anthems being written especially for the purpose, others being adapted from existing tunes.
-The sentiments of national anthems vary, from prayers for the monarch to allusions to nationally important battles or uprisings (“The Star-Spangled Banner,” United States; “La Marseillaise,” France) to expressions of patriotic feeling (“O Canada”).
+The sentiments of national anthems vary, from prayers for the monarch to allusions to nationally important battles or uprisings (“The Star-Spangled Banner” in the United States, “La Marseillaise” in France) to expressions of patriotic feeling (“O Canada,” “Advance Australia Fair,” “God Defend New Zealand”).

-National anthems vary greatly in musical merit, and the verse or text, like the music, has not in every case been written by a national of the country concerned.
+The verse or text of national anthems, like the music, has not in every case been written by a national of the country concerned.
 Changes in politics or international relationships often cause the texts to be altered or a new anthem to be adopted.
 For example, the U.S.S.R. adopted “Gimn Sovetskogo Soyuza” (“Hymn of the Soviet Union”) as its national anthem in 1944, replacing the communist hymn “L’Internationale,” whose words and music were written in the late 19th century by two French workers.

 Young girl wearing a demin jacket playing the trumpet (child, musical instruments, Asian ethnicity)